Premium Leather Duffle Bag

 JKD - The overall design is very classic and different from the typical MacCase vocabulary.
 Was it a conscious choice to not make them look like other MacCase models?

 MS - Yes and no. I will explain.
 When I started the design process I wanted to build the best leather duffle bag.
 What does that mean?
-Ask 10 people what the best duffle bag consist of and you might get 10 answers.
+Ask 10 people what the best duffle bag consists of and you might get 10 answers.
 But you also might get 5 that are the same.
 People have a preconceived notion of what a ubiquitous product like this looks and functions like.

-If you stray too far from that, you loose them.
+If you stray too far from that, you lose them.
 Especially if you are a brand like ours that is new to the space.
 Yes, you might make an initial impression and cause a stir with something radical.
 There is a place for that.
 At this point in my career, I know who our customers are.
 I have a pretty good understanding of their needs.

 I know if you asked 10 people what features the best leather duffel bag should have and got 5 of the same answers, those 5 answers are here.
 Not one would be "radical design".
-I focused on what I felt was going be most important to our customers and how they were going to use the product.
+I focused on what I felt was going to be most important to our customers and how they were going to use the product.